Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 However, follow the rest of the steps to have a grasp of all possible tweaks.

-The "Template Document URL" field holds the URL of the Google Docs file that you are going to connect to the Document Template.
-You can overwrite the value in the field manually at any point by pasting the URL of a new Google Docs document.
+The Template Document URL field holds the URL of the Google Doc that you are going to connect to the Document Template.
+You can overwrite the value in the field manually at any point by pasting the URL of a new Google Doc.

-To have a specific name for the generated document, you could populate the "Document Title" field with this name.
+To have a specific name for the generated document, you could populate the Document Title field with this name.
 If you leave this field blank, the generated document will be named after the Document Template.

 The document title can also contain merge fields like {!Opportunity.
 Name}.
 So you can start customizing the document from the very beginning.

-If you would like to place the generated document into a specific folder on Google Drive, you can define the path in the "Folder Path" field.
+If you would like to place the generated document into a specific folder on Google Drive, you can define the path in the Folder Path field.

 Here are some examples of how you can fill in the field:

 The ID of the folder can only be used at the beginning of the path.
-If you place it second or further, the value is recognized as a string, and you'll get the folder named after the "ID" value.
+If you place it second or further, the value is recognized as a string, and you'll get the folder named after the ID value.

-- If the "Folder Path" value matches the already existing path on Google Drive, the generated file appears there.
+- If the Folder Path value matches the already existing path on Google Drive, the generated document appears there.
 Otherwise, new folders are created.

-In the "PDF Conformance level" field, you can enter the value that defines the necessary level.
+In the PDF Conformance level field, you can enter the value that defines the necessary level.

 These levels set clear rules and standards for PDF files.
 It ensures such files are self-contained, work on any device, and are good for long-term storage.
 These rules cover fonts, colors, metadata, transparency, and other aspects of creating and storing PDFs.
 The goal is to ensure that PDFs look the same regardless of the system or software used to open them.